 I felt some old habits kicking in when classes started.
 I was lucky enough to have about a month off for winter break, which gave me both a lot of time to work on intuitive eating, and a challenging holiday to work through.
 Now that I’m back at school, I’m determined to keep from reverting to my old ways.

 One day at breakfast, after eating about half of both the yogurt and the oatmeal I had gotten, a friend sat down next to me with a bagel that suddenly looked very good.
-Though I know the dining hall has bagels every single day, I felt that I needed one right then, for that meal, though I’d already eaten.
+Though I know the dining hall has bagels every single day, I wanted one for that meal, though I’d already eaten.
 I thought about how everyone would notice if I got another thing to eat.
 But I wasn’t full, and I wanted a bagel.

-I eventually got one, with peanut butter and granola, and ate half.
+I eventually got one and ate half.
 I’m honestly not sure if I got it out of fear of not having one later or because I genuinely wanted it.
 It was good, and for the most part, I didn’t feel guilty when I was done, but I’m just not sure what to take away from the experience, other than that adapting to eating at school again may be more challenging than I thought.

 It was an interesting week.
 I was navigating having a schedule again and therefore having to put some more forethought into my meals.
 I definitely ate more at breakfast this week than I did most of the time I was home, but I also went to the gym before breakfast this week.